 Various cost estimations are available, but they often are along the lines of “how long is a piece of string.”
 The Department of Defense offered a rough estimate for CMMC assessments as part of the Federal Register Notice for Defense Federal Acquisition Regulation Supplement (DFARS) Case 2019-D041.
 A post from ClearanceJobs stated that the DoD initially expected costs for CMMC certification to be in the thousands of dollars; however, some companies are reporting costs of around $250,000 to go through the entire 110 NIST 800-171 requirements mapping to CMMC level 3.
 Prices vary between estimations, and the likely costs will depend on the level and an existing security posture.

 Having CMMC certification is not a nice to have, but a must-have for the 300,000+ DoD suppliers.
 Certification is only achievable by going through a process managed via third-party CMMC-AB Marketplace vendors.
 The costs associated with CMMC certification may seem onerous.
 Still, without the certificate, a DIB member will not bid on tenders once the phased rollout of CMMC compliance is complete in 2025.
 A study that investigated CMMC compliance readiness found that two-thirds of respondents expected that being able to demonstrate compliance with CMMC provided a competitive advantage.

 Security Maturity Levels, NIST

-Infosec, CMMC marketplace: Understanding C3PAOs, RPOs, LTPs and more [link to be added once on site]
+CMMC marketplace: Understanding C3PAOs, RPOs, LTPs and more, Infosec

 The Cost of CMMC: Cybersecurity Isn’t Free or Cheap, ClearanceJobs